How Often Should I Service My Boiler in Rhode Island?

 Why skipping it is so expensive

-We hear the same story every winter: "It ran fine last year, why would I pay for a tune-up?"
+We hear the same story every winter: "It ran fine last year, why pay for a tune-up?"
 Here's why:

 - Safety.
 Carbon monoxide poisoning is real, and a cracked heat exchanger or sooted flue is how it happens.
-A combustion analyzer catches this before it hurts anyone.
+A combustion analyzer catches it before it hurts anyone.

 - Efficiency.
-A dirty oil boiler can lose 15% or more efficiency.
-In Rhode Island fuel prices, that's often $200–$400 a winter straight out of your pocket.
+A dirty oil boiler can lose 15% or more efficiency — at Rhode Island fuel prices, often $200–$400 a winter straight out of your pocket.

 - Warranty.
 Most manufacturers require documented annual service to honor warranty claims on heat exchangers and controls.

 - Breakdown prevention.
-The majority of winter no-heat calls we run are on boilers that haven't been serviced in 3+ years.
+Most winter no-heat calls we run are on boilers that haven't been serviced in 3+ years.

 What you can do between visits

-Between annual services, there are simple checks that take sixty seconds:
+Between annual services, a few checks take sixty seconds:

 - Glance at the pressure gauge once a month.
 12–15 psi cold is normal.